thepro2k/maliszewski-osu-skins/skin.md

  ‎ ‎
  # My profile: https://osu.ppy.sh/users/16323209
  ‎
-# - Includes skins malisz used on stream, in yt videos and in twitter clips
+# - Includes skins malisz used on stream, in youtube videos and in twitter clips
-# - Most of the skins in this doc are remakes
+# - Most of the skins in this doc are remakes - either by members of the community or me (if you want credit for a remake you made, reach out)
-# - The real name of some skins is unknown
+# - If you see (?) it means the real name of a skin in unknown
 # - Needless to say, this list is not perfect - whether I simply missed a skin or decided not to remake it  because I tought it was extremely ugly
-# - If there are any skins missing, DM me on discord and ill add them: gtb_sg
+# - If you have a skin thats not in this doc and want to contribute, DM me on discord and ill add it and find a way to credit you: gtb_sg

 # [‎#dddx15dt](https://drive.google.com/file/d/1dCNwLhXEccTu9rZrd8VEsBsw8DtIAAva/view?usp=sharing)